‘The Bold And The Beautiful’ Spoilers Week of March 20-24: Steam Wedding Happens

 A Bumpy Ride For Sally

 Sally Spectra (Courtney Hope) starts her The Bold and The Beautiful week still stuck on her bargain flight wedged in between Matt (Jim O’Heir) and Kieran (Monica Horan).
-The annoying couple torment her and poor Sally can’t afford to pay for more booze to numb her Pacific passage.
+The annoying couple torments her, and poor Sally can’t afford to pay for more booze to numb her Pacific passage.
 Sally is ready to scream.

 Next week on The Bold and The Beautiful, Sally can’t wait to flee the plane and fling herself into Thomas Forrester’s (Pierson Fode) arms.
-Thomas has been trying to send Sally some sexy selfies of his hunky self but he’s been plagued with connectivity issues and doesn’t know she accepted his invite to the wedding.
+Thomas has been trying to send Sally some sexy selfies of his hunky self, but he’s been plagued with connectivity issues and doesn’t know she accepted his invite to the wedding.

 Gorgeous! @AshleighBrewer1 & @JacquelineMWood in stunning gowns filming scenes on the steps of the Opera House in #Sydney#BoldandBeautiful pic.twitter.com/3PB2m0zuR9